vmware-archive/vmware-cloud-director-ui-components/README.md

 Publishing happens through the CI/CD pipeline.
 See [package.json](.github/workflows/ci-cd.yml)

+## Versioning

+For all official releases, versioning should be semantic as per [NPM's documentation](https://docs.npmjs.com/about-semantic-versioning).

+For all development, nightly builds, the version should be created using `npm version prerelease --preid=dev`.

 ### Steps for publishing an @next release:

 -   Update version number in projects/<lib-name>/package.json